Management Of Major Insects Of Paddy

 Green leaf hopper

-Paddy crop is severely damaged by green leaf hopper especially during the vegetative and reproductive stage.
+Paddy crop is severely damaged by green leaf hoppers, especially during the vegetative and reproductive stages.
 Insects sucking leaf sap cause the leaf to begin yellowing from the tip downward.
 Stunted plants, a patch of yellowing leaves in the main field, and ill-filled panicles can all be seen.
-Green leaf hopper is vector for transmission of Rice tungro virus.
+Green leaf hopper is the vector for transmission of the Rice tungro virus.

 Organic - Bio strike